-If you are one of the very lucky to be headed anywhere for Vacations, we have a few tips for you.
+If you are one of the very lucky to be headed anywhere on a family vacation, we have a few tips for you.
 Planning ahead is definitely the cornerstone of traveling with kids.
 That old Girl Guide/Boy Scout adage of ‘Being Prepared‘ can eliminate lots of stress… and there’s nothing quite like a good excuse to purchase mini makeup and a wrinkle-free dress for yourself..

 1. Make them carry a backpack.
 Ski instructors make them carry their own skis.
 Same thing.